martinchernyavskiy/Notes/CS/CS 544/Week1/Encoding and Evolution (ch.4).md

 - Don't have enough IPv4 addresses
 - Don't want every machine to be able to receive packets from anywhere
 	- Can be dividied into subnetworks to create different networrks in a bigger org
+- Creates individual networks within large organization

+## Network Address Translation
+?
+- NICs can have internal and external IP, eg. Google Console
+	- *Firewall* can limit what traffic is allowed
+	- External IPs are *ephemeral*, meaning they change upon reboot.
+But can rent s